yw0208/W-HMR/README.md

 ### Requirements
 W-HMR has been implemented and tested on Ubuntu 18.04 with python == 3.8.

-Install the requirements following environment.yml
+Install the requirements following environment.yml (If you have any difficulty configuring your environment, please let me know.
+I'd be happy to help!)

 ### Pre-processed Dataset Labels
 All the data used in our paper is publicly available.
 You can just download them from their official website following our